A-therapist

 Missed appointments marked ‘Did Not Attend (DNA)’ will be appropriately investigated, with due consideration of risk factors (and, in the case of children, with due respect to safeguarding implications) prior to a decision to discharge.

 Therapy may cease in the case of failed payment of fees at the discretion of the therapist and in accordance with payment terms and conditions.
-The client will be discharged and a standard discharge letter is produced (see discharge letter).
+The client will be discharged and informed.

 Preparation for discharge or transfer